Michelle3334/freaky_memory/README.md

 # Credits
 ## Code
 * All CSS and HTML code was written by the developer.
-* The Javascript code was obtained and adapted to my needs from 'Code with Ania Kubów's youtube video. https://www.youtube.com/watch?v=tjyDOHzKN0w
+* The Javascript code for the game was obtained and adapted to my needs from 'Code with Ania Kubów's youtube video. https://www.youtube.com/watch?v=tjyDOHzKN0w
-* W3schools.com was also referenced when I needed clarity on a specific function.
+* W3schools.com was used for explanations and clarity on issues with sizing and other visual effects.

 ## Content
 * The colour contrast for the background, text and links were checked using https://webaim.org/resources/linkcon.